Baseball Strength Training

 6. Body Timing (Everything working together)

 - As noted before, baseball or softball is an all-body sport.
 This means that your body needs to be in sync as a whole.
 You need to be able to sprint to the ball, catch it and be able to get up to throw it within a few seconds.
-Think about batting, your body needs to prepare for the amount of force it takes to hit the ball in a certain direction and you need to drop the bat and sprint before the ball gets to the base before you do.
+Think about batting.
+Your body needs to prepare for the amount of force it takes to hit the ball in a certain direction, and you need to drop the bat and sprint to the base before the ball gets there.

 7. Speed and Agility

 - Agility is the ability to move quickly and easily in multiple directions.
-Speed is to get to point B in a short amount of time.
-Speed and agility are important in baseball from both an infield and outfield standpoint.
+Speed is to get from point A to point B. Speed and agility are important in baseball from both an infield and an outfield standpoint.
 Outfielders need to be able to get to the ball, wherever it flys.
-Infielders must have the agility to get to a ball which goes in any direction and reacts to any bumps on the ground.
+Infielders must have the agility to get to a ball that goes in any direction and react to any bumps on the ground.

 - Most movements in this sport are in short bursts.
 Swinging a bat, catching a fly ball, throwing a ball to the base.
 These actions are all less than 10 seconds.
 The movements are short, but for hours your body has to be ready to move within seconds.
 Therefore, working on explosiveness like a high jump is key.

 - Consistency in sports is the main factor that separates a good athlete from a great one.
 One week you may be hitting home runs, but the next week you can’t hit a ball once.
 If you go into a game not knowing which it will be for that weak, you’ll probably have a pretty angry team.
 It can get tiring, training day in and day out, but that is how you become consistent in your abilities.
 If you try here and there you will never know what your full potential is.
 Be consistently prepared to give it your best shot at each practice, training session and on the field.